gperdrizet/llm_detector/setup_notes.md

 pip install transformers
 pip install torch==1.13.1   # Specific version for NVIDIA K80 with CUDA 11.4
-pip install accelerate      # Needed for model quantization
+pip install accelerate      # Needed for model quantization pip install sentencepiece   # Needed for some tokenizers
 ```

 Note: According to [the pytorch site](https://pytorch.org/get-started/previous-versions/) 1.13.1 is compatible with CUDA 11.7 and 11.6, but in my testing it's the most recent version which works with my setup - CUDA 11.4 & NVIDIA driver 470 on a pair of Tesla K80s.